maxkudla/paypal-node-sdk-v2/README.md

 To write an app using the SDK

   * Register for a developer account and get your client_id and secret at [PayPal Developer Portal](https://developer.paypal.com).
-  * Add dependency 'paypal-node-sdk' in your package.json file.
+  * Add dependency `paypal-node-sdk` in your package.json file.
-  * Require 'paypal-node-sdk' in your file
+  * Require `paypal-node-sdk` in your file

     ```js
     var paypal = require('paypal-node-sdk');